 Caring for Loose Mineral Makeup

-Our minerals need to stay dry to last, but we know that swirling in the cap can cause discoloration over time.
+Our minerals need to stay dry to last, but we know that swirling in the cap of products like ORIGINAL Foundation can cause discoloration over time.
 Get that pristine, fresh-from-the-box look by wiping the inside of the cap (NEVER the top of pot) with a tissue spritzed with alcohol.
-Rubbing alcohol works well—make sure it’s over 70% alcohol to disinfect as you clean, and wait until it dries fully before closing the product.
+Rubbing alcohol works well — make sure it’s over 70% alcohol to disinfect as you clean, and wait until it dries fully before closing the product.

 Caring for Compact Powders